andrewrgoss/andrewrgoss.com/content/resources.md

 <a href="http://rosettacode.org/wiki/Category:Programming_Tasks" target="_blank">rosettacode.org</a>

 #### Teach Yourself Computer Science
-If you’re a self-taught engineer or bootcamp grad, you owe it to yourself to learn computer science.
+If you're a self-taught engineer or bootcamp grad, you owe it to yourself to learn computer science.
 This guide offers the nine subjects you should learn with the best book or video lecture series for each subject.
 Ideally this list can be revisited throughout your career.<br>
 <a href="https://teachyourselfcs.com" target="_blank">teachyourselfcs.com</a>

 #### Topcoder